-Question if the kittens have been vaccinated for FELV (Feline Leukaemia Virus) and other diseases.
+Question if the kittens have been vaccinated.
 These are basic vaccinations and they protect your kitten - there have been many clinical trials for all vaccines to ensure their efficacy and safety - if you are investing money in a kitten you should at least have the basics.

 Do they have their kittens micro - chipped and are they issued with a Veterinary Health Certificate following a final full health examination no more than three days before they leave for their new homes?

 Are they insured for a minimum of 4 weeks which covers the initial settling in period when they are more prone to illness due to the stress of the move.